mcsrainbow/mcsrainbow.github.io/en/2021/11/devops-ci/cd-pipeline-in-action/index.md

-# DevOps CICD Pipeline in Action
+# DevOps CI/CD Pipeline in Action

-There are differences in the most appropriate CICD pipelines in different environments, especially the toolchains, but the general process and thinking should be similar.
+There are differences in the most appropriate CI/CD pipelines in different environments, especially the toolchains, but the general process and thinking should be similar.

 <!--more-->